 2. Pipeline and Transmission Line Construction Activities

-Prior to construction, the Licensee shall submit to DEP for review 8-1/2" x 11" plan view and cross-section drawings showing all dredge and fill, structure placement and wetland clearing necessary to construct the natural gas pipeline, reclaimed water pipeline and transmission lines.
+Prior to construction, the Licensee shall submit to DEP for review 8-1/2" x 11" plan view and cross-section drawings showing all dredge and fill, structure placement and Wetland clearing necessary to construct the natural gas pipeline, reclaimed water pipeline and transmission lines.
 The drawings shall include the dimensions and elevations of all the structures and show the areas to be cleared to the ground and restrictively cleared.

 3. Natural Gas Pipeline Location